gigapipehq/github-actions/workflows/staging-automation/README.md

 ## ⚙️ Config

-The single config file `./config/changelog_config.json` should be copied into the `.github` folder an updated properly.
+The single config file `./config/changelog_config.json` should be copied into the `.github` folder and updated properly.

 In the yml workflow file update any missing parameter that is marked with a ⚙️

-## ⭐ Acknowledgement
+## ⭐ Acknowledgment

-This are the third-party actions used on the different workflows.
+These are the third-party actions used on the different workflows.

 - mikepenz [release-changelog-builder-action](https://github.com/mikepenz/release-changelog-builder-action)
 - stefanzweifel [git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action)